kenesparta/fullcycle-clean-architecture/README.md

    ```
 3. To create a new order, in the command line, type `call CreateOrder`
    ![img.png](img/grpc_createOrder.png)
-4. To list orders, in the command line, type `call `
+4. To list orders, in the command line, type `call ListOrder`
    ![img.png](img/grpc_listOrder.png)